dfanica/MMM-Dublin-Bus-Real-Scrape/README.md

 # MMM-Dublin-Bus-Real-Scrape
 Magic Mirror Module - Dublin Bus Real Scrape

 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It displays bus times for a configurable stop.
+It displays bus times for a configurable stop number.
 This uses the [Dublin Bus RTPI](https://www.dublinbus.ie/RTPI/Sources-of-Real-Time-Information/) website and scraping the real time information data, therefor is only useful within Dublin, Ireland and surrounding areas.

 ## Installation